MihajloJankovic/HomeHorizon-2023/README.md

 1 point - 1 Hour

-2 point - 4 Hours
+2 points - 4 Hours

-3 point - 1 Days
+3 points - 1 Days

-4 point - 2 Days
+4 points - 2 Days

-5 point - 3 Days
+5 points - 3 Days

 This is our team project landing page .
 We are creating app similar to airbnb .